sccn/sccn.github.io/others/EEGLAB_revision_history.md

     show all menus as in previous version by changing EEGLAB preferences.
-The standard processing pipeline is now to import data, filter, re-reference, apply artifact rejection (default is using the clean\_rawdata plugin), run ICA, detect bad components (default is using ICLabel)
+The standard processing pipeline is now to import data, filter, re-reference, apply artifact rejection (default is using the clean\_rawdata plug-in), run ICA, detect bad components (default is using ICLabel)
--   <b>Default plugins</b>.
-There are now 4 EEGLAB plugin installed with
+-   <b>Default plug-ins</b>.
+There are now 4 EEGLAB plug-in installed with
     EEGLAB.
 Dipfit and firfilt - which were already installed by default in previous EEGLAB revision - and now clean\_rawdata and ICLabel.
-    Clean\_rawdata is a powerful plugin based on ASR (Artifact Subspace Reconstruction) to automatically remove or correct artifacts.
+    Clean\_rawdata is a powerful plug-in based on ASR (Artifact Subspace Reconstruction) to automatically remove or correct artifacts.
     ICLabel is an algorithm to automate ICA component labeling (as brain or artifact).